 Fiddler is a Web Debugging Proxy that logs all HTTP or HTTPS traffic between your computer and the Internet.
 Fiddler enables you to inspect all HTTP or HTTPS traffic, set breakpoints, and "fiddle" with incoming or outgoing data.
 It includes a powerful event-based scripting subsystem.
-Fiddler is freeware that you can download from http://www.fiddler2.com/fiddler2/version.asp.
+Fiddler is freeware that you can download.